sensorimotorai/sensorimotorai.github.io/debates.md

 2. The scalar reward is ill-defined for complex behaviors.
 3. Not all active learning is reinforcement learning.

 These issues motivate the need to upgrade---or even replace---RL as our go-to framework for active learning.

 That's why we're launching the ***RL Debate Series***, where researchers will defend and debate alternative theories of interactive learning and agency.

 ## The first round: three presentations + final debate

-Meet our three contenders, each ready to get in on the action and defend their favorite theory:
+Meet our three brave contenders, each ready to get in on the action and defend their favorite theory:

 <figure style="text-align: center; margin: 1em 0;">
   <img class="fluid-img"